 While the tagine is cooking, we place the aubergines next to the fire and turn them around so that they don’t burn.
 Once ready and pulled from the flame, Leila will sit down and peel them, before chopping them as fine as we can.
 We grind the tomatoes and the garlic and we mix it all with a good pinch of paprika, cumin, salt and pepper.
 We then place it all on the fire in a pan and slow cook it while mixing with a spoon occasionally.
 When I thought I played my part, Aicha showed up with a tray and informed me it was time for making Moroccan bread.

 After sifting two kinds of flour and working the dough ( don’t ask me how to shed the dough off your fingers) it’s getting somewhat tricky to turn those lumps into perfect circles which are then to be shoved inside the oven, not before puncturing them with a fork.

-While the tagine and zaalouk are cooking and the bread is baking, we are being served a Moroccan tea.
+And how long ago did we have tea ???
+While the tagine and zaalouk are cooking and the bread is baking, we are being served another round.
 And it feels well deserved.
 Some half hour later everything is ready and lavishly spread on a table in the patio.
 Out of the two, I find the zaalouk to be the better.
-Bread chunk in hand we dig into the tagine, traditional way.
+Bread lump in hand, we dig our fingers in the tagine, like locals do.
 The onion has completely sunk and caramelized and the chicken is as tender as it gets.
 I can finally brag about knowing how to make zaalouk, one of the staples of Moroccan cuisine…